pal3dreamer/pal3dreamer/README.md

 ## Hey there 👋
 I am a first year computer science student from Delhi, I love using Unix Based systems.
-My interests include low level code, reverse engineering, netsec etc.
+My interests include low level coding, reverse engineering, netsec etc.

 Don't worry if my github looks a bit empty tho, I am sure it will be filled with a lot of fun projects in no time.